 We are going to prove several important, yet simple, properties of vector spaces.
-From now on, V will denote a vector space over \mathbb{F} .
+From now on, V will denote a vector space over $\mathbb{F}$ .

 Proposition 4.2.1.
-Every vector space has a unique additive identity.
+In every vector space the additive identity is unique.

 Proof.
 Suppose there are two additive identities 0 and 0'.
 Then where the first equality holds since 0 is an identity and the second equality holds since 0' is an identity.
 Hence 0 = 0', proving that the additive identity is unique.